-The timing of each converter leg is set by the number of active channels.
-The default channel setting for the ISL6559 is four.
 One switching cycle is defined as the time between PWM1 pulse termination signals.
 The pulse termination signal is an internally generated clock signal which triggers the falling edge of PWM1.
 The cycle time of the pulse termination signal is the inverse of the switching frequency set by the resistor between the FS/DIS pin and ground.
 Each cycle begins when the clock signal commands the channel-1 PWM output to go low.
 The PWM1 transition signals the channel-1 MOSFET driver to turn off the channel-1 upper MOSFET and turn on the channel-1 synchronous MOSFET.
-In the default channel configuration, the PWM2 pulse terminates 1/4 of a cycle after PWM1.
-The PWM 3 output follows another 1/4 of a cycle after PWM2.
-PWM4 terminates another 1/4 of a cycle after PWM3.
+The PWM2 pulse terminates 1/2 of a cycle after PWM1.